 Why does age impact the eligibility of a mortgage?

 If you’re under 60, you should have little trouble getting a mortgage.
-Provided you have a regular salary and a strong credit history, there is a high chance that your application will be accepted.
+Provided you have a regular salary and a strong credit history, there is a high chance that your mortgage application will be accepted.

 Why are older borrowers seen as high risk?